DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 ## printf and its variations

 *printf* is a function used to output text.
+When using *printf* the